-GĐXH - The reason why Jews can stand out is not because they are inherently smarter than others, but because of the way they were educated from childhood that influenced their worldview and working style.
+GĐXH - The reason why Jewish people can stand out is not because they are inherently smarter than others, but because of the way they are educated from childhood that influences their worldview and working style.

-Jews have higher money making and money management skills than the world average because they often teach their children to do 5 things:
+Jewish people have skills in making and managing money that are one level higher than the world average because they often teach their children to do 5 things:

 1. Don't spend money on unimportant things

 Many of America's richest billionaires are Jewish.
-And their ranks are so high that many people have to ask: Are Jews really born with a talent for business?
+Moreover, their rankings are so high that many people have to ask the question: Are Jews really born with a talent for business?

 The answer is of course no.

 Jews love to read and are good at educating children.
-From a very young age, Jews are taught to have the right perspective on money and the world.
+From a very young age, Jews are taught to have the right view of money and the world.

 Jews are more careful when spending money.
 Their carefulness does not mean they are reluctant to spend money, but rather they spend every penny they have wisely.